mrkan/techLeadDiary/Intro.md

 >*"Who looks outside, dreams; who looks inside, awakes" - Carl Jung*

-Now go back to the three enabler statements and read them one by one and answer the questions below.
-And before you go there I will make the disclaimer that makes or breaks this journey for each one us.
+~~Now go back to the three enabler statements and read them one by one and answer the questions below.
+And before you go there~~ I will make the disclaimer that makes or breaks this journey for each one us.
 While the simple alternative is actually simple to state, internalizing it is quite different affair.
-The answers lie in different themes of science.
+For some it takes years, for others it's decades.

+"It's difficult, but that's because it is valuable.
+By starting early, the power of compunding will bear it's fruit"

 Here's the **Call for Action**

-By deliberate attention and practice on a set of virtues, that belong to me, the very virtues that can be learnt and perfected by understanding the exact science behind it, I permanently set out on a journey that improves the quality of existence on all fronts - personal, team and org culture.
+By deliberate attention and practice on a set of virtues that belong to me, the very virtues that can be learnt and perfected by understanding the exact science behind them, I permanently set out on a journey that improves the quality of existence on all fronts - personal, team and org culture.
 -

  **HOW** we can go about achieving it forms the following sections of the primer.

- ## The theory

-### The three actors
-SLC, SLT, Org
+With this we hit the first pitstop.
+This is where you choose - to abort or to read further.
+If it's the first, then you and I owe nothing to one another.
+Have a good life.
+Ciao.

+For the latter, thanks for trusting.
+I promise to make this read worthwhile.

+## Grade 2 - Know yourself (The bias theories)

+## Grade 3 - Re-wire (but how)